Sums of powers, and products of elements of the middle third Cantor set: Acknowledgements:

 \section{Acknowledgements:}

-The author thanks Nick Wadleigh for first pointing out to the author that $\C +\C=[0,2]$, and is grateful to Omer Offen, for listening to some of the arguments of this paper.
-The author thanks Pablo Shmerkin for pointing out Astels' and Wang, Jiang, Li, Zhao's papers.
-The author is also extremely grateful to Boris Hasselblatt for carefully going through two earlier drafts of the manuscript, and his suggestions for improvement of the paper.
+The author is grateful to Larry Guth and Omer Offen for listening to some of the arguments of this paper, to Pablo Shmerkin for useful feedback and pointing out Astels' and Wang, Jiang, Li, Zhao's papers, and also to Boris Hasselblatt for going through two earlier drafts of the manuscript, and his suggestions for improvement of the paper.